1Px-Vision/NLP_DL/Project_3_DNN_Speech_Recognizer/README.md

 ![Model_0_RNN](https://github.com/1Px-Vision/NLP_DL/blob/main/Project_3_DNN_Speech_Recognizer/Model_0_RNN.jpg)

 At each time step, the speaker articulates one of 28 possible characters, which includes the 26 letters of the English alphabet, a space character (" "), and an apostrophe (').
 The RNN's output at each time step is a probability vector with 29 entries.
 Each entry in the vector corresponds to the likelihood of a specific character being spoken at that time.
 The 29th entry is reserved for an empty "character" used to pad training examples within batches of varying lengths.
 If you're curious about how characters are mapped to indices in the probability vector, you can check the char_map.py file in the repository.
-The figure below presents a rolled depiction of the RNN, highlighting the output layer in more detail
+The figure below presents a rolled depiction of the RNN, highlighting the output layer in more detail.

+### Model 1: RNN + TimeDistributed Dense

+Explore the Keras documentation to understand the TimeDistributed wrapper and the BatchNormalization layer.
+In this architecture, batch normalization will be incorporated into the recurrent layer to accelerate training.
+The TimeDistributed layer will be utilized to capture more intricate patterns in the dataset.
+An unrolled view of the architecture is shown below.

 ## Included in this repository